wpilibsuite/frc-characterization/README_pypi.md

 * Quasistatic: In this test, the mechanism is gradually sped-up such that the voltage corresponding to acceleration is negligible (hence, "as if static").
 * Dynamic: In this test, a constant 'step voltage' is given to the mechanism, so that the behavior while accelerating can be determined.
+* Track width (this test will only appear with drivetrain characterization): In this test, the robot spins at a constant rate and records its angle from the gyro (you must have a gyro/IMU) and distance traveled by the left and right wheels. **This test is optional.**

-Each test type is run both forwards and backwards, for four tests in total, corresponding to the four buttons:
+Each test type is run both forwards and backwards, for four (or five) tests in total, corresponding to the four (or five) buttons:

 ![Test buttons](https://github.com/allwpilib/robot-characterization/raw/logging_gui/images/testbuttons.png)